unibe-geodata-modelling/2020-raspberry-pi-water-level/README.md

 TFMini
 1) Connect TFmini LiDAR to RPi using USB-TTL converter or UART port using GPIO.
-2) If you're using a USB-TTL converter: Check Serial Port, and edit the code accordingly (e.g. ser = serial.Serial('/dev/ttyUSB0',...)
+2) If you're using a USB-TTL converter: Check serial port and edit the code accordingly (e.g. ser = serial.Serial('/dev/ttyUSB0',...)

 Ultrasonic Ranger